From showing up in search engines to capturing a reader's attention, on the internet, content is the key to a successful website.

 Are you trying to simplify your pages or provide more robust content?
 If you want to improve your webpages, you need to decide what to focus on.

 Identify Key Areas

-Pages listed in the section menu should reflect the key areas of your webpages.
+The left red menu should reflect the key areas of your webpages.
 What are people looking for?
 What is the most important information for your users?
 These key areas will become top-level subpages.